Duke of Edinburgh Award

 If you are struggling to think of what to do for your Volunteering, Physical or Skills sections, there are lots of really good ideas on the DofE Award website.
 For each section, you need to do your chosen activity for a minimum of one hour each week in your own time.
 You must have an assessor for each section, who must not be a family member, is knowledgable in the chosen activity, and can write a short report once you have finished the section.

-By delivering our own in-house training and practice walks, we try to keep costs down as much as possible.
-The full costs of completing your Award in 2022/23 will be published shortly:
+By delivering our own in-house training and practice walks, we try to keep costs down as much as possible:

 - Bronze Award - £220

-A non-returnable deposit of £tbc is required to secure your place on the Award.
+A non-returnable deposit of £30 is required to secure your place on the Award.
 All payments must be made via ParentPay.
 Please note the above fees include the cost of one practice and one qualifying expedition.
-If additional expeditions are required, these will be charged extra (£tbc for Bronze, £tbc for Silver).
+If additional expeditions are required, these will be charged extra.

 Below are the instalment dates